MrAsterisco/DateRangePicker/README.md

   maximumDate: <any date> // The maximum date that can be selected (optional).
 )
 ```
-The DateRangePicker selection is represented by an `OpenDateInterval` struct, which is a freely-inspared version of a `DateInterval` that allows for open-ended intervals (aka. intervals that do not have an end date).
+The DateRangePicker selection is represented by an instance of [`OpenDateInterval`](https://github.com/MrAsterisco/OpenDateInterval).

 ## Compatibility
 ComboPicker requires **iOS 15.0 or later**.